 Glucocorticoids are a type of steroid hormone.
 They work by suppressing the immune cells responsible for inflammation.
 This reduces inflammation in the body.

-People with RA do not usually use glucocorticoids for longer than 3 months due to the adverse effects they cause, such as infections and osteoporosis.
+People with RA rarely use glucocorticoids for longer than 3 months due to the adverse effects they cause, such as infections and osteoporosis.

 Over the past 20 years, gaining official approval of biological agents and developing a better understanding of DMARDs has changed the face of RA treatment.
 These changes have placed minocycline outside the circle of standard treatment options for RA.

-Researchers have stopped investigating minocycline for the treatment of RA.
-The most recent guidelines do not recommend minocycline because other options are more beneficial.
+Researchers have stopped investigating minocycline to treat RA.
+The most recent guidelines do not recommend minocycline as other options are more beneficial.
 Minocycline now plays a small and retreating role in the treatment of RA.